TommasoBelluzzo/SystemicRisk/README.md

 ## Documentation

-IO functions (like `get_firm_returns`, `get_state_variables`, `write_result`, etc...) have not been included in the project, so you have to implement them on your own.
-Keep in mind that
+IO functions (like `get_firm_returns`, `get_state_variables`, `write_result`, etc...) have not been included in the project, so you have to implement them on your own if you want to use it.
+You have to take care of dataset validation and your IO functions must preprocess the financial time series in order to provide correctly formatted data.

-% The financial time series in the dataset must have been previously validated:
-%  - illiquid series with too many zeroes have been discarded;
-%  - rows with NaNs have been removed or filled with interpolation;
-%  - there are enough observations to run consistent calculations;
-%  - etc...

 ## Contributions